chensandiego/risk_control_platform/README.md

 -   `POST /rules/import/`: Import a list of rules.
 -   `GET /rules/export/`: Export all custom rules.
 -   `GET /dashboard/`: Get data for the analysis dashboard.

+## Known Issues and Future Improvements

+-   **NER Model Performance with Large Inputs:** While the NER model hang issue has been mitigated with a timeout, very large text inputs can still lead to timeouts or significant processing delays.
+Further optimization of the NER pipeline for handling extremely long documents, potentially through more advanced chunking strategies or model quantization, is a future improvement.
+-   **Resource Management for ML Models:** The current solution explicitly moves the NER model to CPU.
+For deployments with GPU resources, optimizing the Docker setup and model loading to leverage GPUs for faster inference would be beneficial.